sirineb/Java-Core/README.md

     }
 }
 ```
+### Wildcards
+`Collection<?>` (collection of unknown) is a collection whose element type matches anything called a wildcard type.
+The add method is forbidden: add takes arguments of type E, the element type of the collection.
+On the other hand, `get()` could be called. `List<? extends SomeClass>` is a bounded wildcard.
+The ? means this unknown type is a subtype of SomeClass.

 ### Exceptions
 A problem that arises during the execution of a program that disrupts the program flow and terminates it abnormally.
 * Checked exceptions − occur at the compile time, also called as compile time exceptions.